collapsed-stacks/startups/questions/13381/should-tooling-development-costs-be-included-in-r-d-or-manufacturing-costs.md

 - posted by: [Rod Michael Perez](https://stackexchange.com/users/11784393/rod-michael-perez) on 2017-09-24
 - score: 0

-<p>As for any product development, yes it shouldn't basically be a part of your R&amp;D cost since there is no way to reliably measure the future economic benefits of those costs.</p>
+As for any product development, yes it shouldn't basically be a part of your R&D cost since there is no way to reliably measure the future economic benefits of those costs.

 ## Answer 13710